 The Archknights and Lightbringers

 In short, Archknights (Knights for short) have all the superpowers but are limited by access to light, and Lightbringers (Bringers for short) can create light and heal others (along with various super powers) but are limited by goodness.
-Like, if they are bad, they lose their powers.
+That is, if they act immorally, they lose their powers.

 This condition on Lightbringer abilities brings us to another really interesting and problematic feature of Everfall.
 In addition to having an absolute and objective spatial reference frame, Everfall has an absolute and objective moral reference frame.
 This means you can do empirical moral experiments in Everfall!
 You’d think this would have drastic effects on religion, but the moral systems in Everfall seem pretty much the same as those of terrestrial residence.
 Even without a scientific method of morality, you’d think that Bringers would occupy all voluntary positions of power.
 We know from the story that they are the preferred dueling judges.
 What I don’t understand is why they aren’t the ONLY judges, lawyers, and politicians.
 It seems like, given an objective and testable metric for ongoing moral virtue, everyone would expect that as a minimum for those in power.
 Sure, you have a smaller pool of candidates, but that just makes selection easier.
 It’s not like there are any downsides.